Open-Earth-Monitor/GlobalEarthPoint/Readme.md

 *   **Data Producer**

-To replicate the creation of a large vector dataset, the folder, ***according to the dataset name above***, goes through the processes of **downloading raw data** via Data Producers (such as NSA, ESA, etc.), **spatio-temporal** blocking, aggregating and calculating **metadata**, creating **STAC catalogues**.
+To replicate the creation of a large vector dataset follow the notebooks under `/GEDI02` or `/ICESat-2_ATL08_v6`.
+The process includes (1) **downloading raw data** via Data Producers (such as NASA, ESA, etc.), (2) **spatio-temporal** blocking, (3) aggregating and  calculating **metadata**, and (4) creating **STAC catalogues**.
 There is not a single workflow to modularize various sources of data processing, but to follow the framework and establish pipelines to process raw data individually.
-If you are interested in contributing another datasets or suggesting improvement of existing datasets, please raise an issue at [github.com/Open-Earth-Monitor/GlobalEarthPoint/issues](https://github.com/Open-Earth-Monitor/GlobalEarthPoint/issues).
+If you are interested in contributing more datasets or suggesting improvements of existing datasets, please feel free to raise an issue at [github.com/Open-Earth-Monitor/GlobalEarthPoint/issues](https://github.com/Open-Earth-Monitor/GlobalEarthPoint/issues).

 *   **Data User**